telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 Though the scrolling functionality is enabled, the scrollbars do not necessarily appear.
 The reason for this is that scrolling requires you to define some of the widget's dimensions:

-1. To achieve vertical scrolling, the Grid must have a set height.
+1. To achieve vertical scrolling, the Grid needs to have a set height.
 Otherwise, it will expand vertically to show all rows.
-1. To achieve horizontal scrolling, all columns must have explicit widths defined in pixels and their sum must exceed the width of the Grid.
+1. To achieve horizontal scrolling, all columns need to have explicit widths defined in pixels and their sum has to exceed the width of the Grid.

 You can control vertical and horizontal scrolling independently.